 It is often thought that Interior design is about choosing co-ordinating cushions or about choosing the right colour for the walls to match the rug...
 It is much more than that.
 We are trained in construction, fire safety and have some knowledge of building regulations.
 We can be known as interior architects.

 Sometimes it is hard to communicate what is in your head.
 You have an idea and yet when you try to apply it you end up with something that is far from what you wanted!
 That is where I come in.
 If you want a stunning interior or some simple advice on you current scheme please get in touch.
 I can help!

-Please read on and absorb the information I have provided on various interior styles from the past.
+There are so many styles out there it can be hard to get across what you want.
+Please read on and absorb the information I have provided on various interior styles.

 Welcome to the mid 18th century and the Neoclassical interior.

 If you wish to introduce some

 Neoclassical interiors and architecture are inspired by the classical buildings of Greece and Rome.
 Interiors are ordered and symmetrical with silk damasks, intricate plasterwork and colour palettes ranging from duck egg blues through to deep red and golds found in the ruins of Pompeii and Herculaneum.